-If an applicant is a refugee or in a refugee-like situation and is unable to submit documentary evidence of his or her qualification, a university of applied sciences may invite the applicant to sit an entrance examination.
+If an applicant is a refugee or in a refugee-like situation and is unable to upload documentary evidence of his or her qualification, a university of applied sciences may invite the applicant to sit an entrance examination.
 The applicant must have an official decision attesting to his or her refugee status (a decision on asylum or a residence permit granted on the basis of a need for protection).
-The applicant must submit a copy of such decision to the admissions office of each university of applied sciences to which he or she is applying by the deadline for submitting application attachments.
+The applicant must upload a copy of such decision in the online application form by the deadline for uploading application attachments.

 For further details about accessibility in student admissions please see section 1.7 in the Recommendation for Admissions Criteria 2017.

 Prioritize Application Preferences